anandrajaram21/jokes/README.md

 ## Bugs

 - Sometimes, when clicking the image, the box just becomes empty because it sets an empty joke or a joke with no setup.
-Not really sure what is happening, or what it is happening.
+Not really sure what is happening, or why it is happening.